Zeke-Cachi/Zeke-Cachi/README.md

   <img src="https://drive.google.com/uc?export=view&id=1C35KBRvDlk2DGKxAxTuPKa3PZIK5oR58"/>
 </div>

-### <div align="center">I´m a novice Fullstack Web Developer from Rosario, Argentina, with a great passion for web development and for writing clean, best-practices-adjusting code!</div>
+### <div align="center">I´m a Junior Salesforce Developer from Rosario, Argentina, with a great passion for software development and for writing clean, best-practices-adjusting code!</div>

-- 🔭 I’m currently looking for Junior Fullstack, Frontend or Backend positions

-- 🌱 I’m currently learning Java
+- 🌱 I’m fluent in Javascript, Java, and Apex

 - ❓ You can Email Me Through [Here](mailto:ezequielcachi@gmail.com)